jjtolton/Now_Thats_A_Portfolio/clojure_work/hodge-podge/README.md

 for functional programmers that are just impossible to ignore.
 From an AI perspective, the fact that Clojure (like all LISPs) features homoiconic language constructs (the code is _itself_ a form of data) makes it ideal for source code introspection and re-writing.
-I'm very much a n00b at Clojure so these are my dabblings!

 ## Usage